By Sharie A. Blanton

 3) impressive opportunities to develop new social enterprises as a way to ultimately provide viable, funded local solutions to local problems.

-The sweet face of one of the many children
+The sweet face of one of the many children who benefitted from enriched porridge in the Model Families Program in Manica Province, Mozambique |

 This is the next wave of global philanthropy: self-inspired solutions to local problems which require culturally competent, appropriate technology.
 While hopefully the giants of global philanthropy like the Bill and Melinda Gates Foundation will remain active for a long time to come, this movement will further democratize global philanthropy by supporting hyper-local efforts.
 As donors and technical assistance consultants in the field, we must provide and fund that middle step between the project and the international donor to help ensure local solutions to project success, sustainability and onward marketing.